animshamura/Docker-Build/README.md

 git push -u origin main
 ```
 **Step 3: Create a Dockerfile.** <br/> <br/>
-'node:14' has been selected as base image, '/usr/src/app' has been set as the work directory and all the files have been copied to the '/usr/src/app' directory of the image.'npm install express' command has been run to install all the dependencies.
+'node:14' has been selected as base image, '/usr/src/app' has been set as the work directory and all the files have been copied to the '/usr/src/app' directory of the image. 'npm install express' command has been run to install all the dependencies.
 ```
 FROM node:14